 Who is on the PAW staff?

-Brett manages the content of PAW Online and edits the magazine’s sports pages.
+Brett manages the magazine’s campus news coverage and Inbox section.
 Before joining PAW in 2003, he covered news and sports for The Morning Call (Allentown, Pa.) and its affiliated Chronicle publications.
 He is a graduate of Bucknell University and the Columbia University Graduate School of Journalism.

 Mark F. Bernstein ’83